-- Study rooms are intended for use by groups of two or more individuals.
+- Study rooms are for use by groups of two or more.

-- Individuals must yield room to groups of two or more, regardless of reservations.
+- Individuals must yield room to groups of two or more, with or without reservations.

-- If room is vacant for 30 minutes during your reservation, reservation is forfeit and the room will be available on a first come, first served basis.
+- If room is vacant for 30 minutes during your reservation, reservation is forfeited.

 - Please monitor your noise level.
-This is a group study room, but sound will travel through walls.
+Sound travels through walls.

 - For information about the Conference Room (Rm.
 224), please read the Conference Room Policy.

 - Reservations are accepted from Campbell University students, faculty, and staff only.

 - A valid Campbell ID is needed to complete the Online Reservation Form.

 - Reservations may also be made at the Research Assistance Desk.